treverson/Tron-DApp-Back-End/README.md

 ## Development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run npm start for a dev server.
+Your API is now running on http://localhost:4200/